kudelskisecurity/oramfs/README.md

 `oramfs` looks at the `init` property in the global oramfs config file to determine whether the ORAM was already initialized.

-## ORAM schemes
+## Using other ORAM schemes than Path ORAM

-This prototype currently only supports PathORAM, but it is built so that more schemes can be added in the future.
+This prototype currently only implements Path ORAM, but it is built so that more schemes can be added in the future.
 To prove this, there is a second scheme named `fakeoram` built-in, but it should not be used in production because it is not a true ORAM.
 FakeORAM is a "Hello World" example ORAM scheme that could be useful for developers who want to add new ORAM schemes to `oramfs`.

+To use another scheme, such as `fakeoram`, update the configuration file and change the `algorithm` entry to `fakeoram`.
+Then simply mount and initialize the oram.

 # Privacy